poja1993/onlinescreensaver/README.md

 - Changed RTC=**1** in utils.sh
 - Changed SCREENSAVERFILE=$SCREENSAVERFOLDER/**bg_xsmall_ss00**.png
 - Included some changes proposed in the thread
 - Added webhook to have the battery status in Home Assistant, described below

+I'm using this hack in combination with: https://github.com/sibbl/hass-lovelace-kindle-screensaver

 Online Screensaver
 ------------------